 Apple also made an official statement regarding the rollout of the new iOS.
 In the statement, the company mentioned, “In iOS and iPadOS 15.2, this activity is presented in Settings in a new UI called App Privacy Report.
 This is a great opportunity to review the app’s sensor, data, and Internet usage.”

-There are two ways to set up emergency calls, and with the new iOS 15.2 update, the users can use the auto call function for initiating an emergency call: holding the side button together along with the volume button will connect the emergency number.
+There are two ways to set up emergency calls.
+With the new iOS 15.2 update, the users can use the auto call function to initiate an emergency call: holding the side button together with the volume button will connect the emergency number.
 Pressing the side button multiple times does the same job.
 However, the users will not get a longer (8 seconds) countdown before placing an emergency call.
-The Legacy Contacts offers the users the option to let another person access their Apple ID after they die.
+The Legacy Contacts allows users to let another person access their Apple ID after they die.
 The designated person will have access to photos, messages, notes, files, contacts, calendar events, apps, device backups, and more.

 The iOS 15.2 has also added support for the Apple Music Voice Plan.
-It was first introduced in October, and it was priced at USD 4.99.
-The Voice Plan provides access to all songs, playlists, etc inside the Apple Music app using Siri.
+It was first introduced in October and priced at USD 4.99.
+The Voice Plan provides access to all songs, playlists, etc, inside the Apple Music app using Siri.